slatedocs/slate/source/index.html.md

 With OK you can speed up this process by loading compressed backups of the OK blockchain.

-Adding the current ok-blockchain to your local okcash data directory speeds up the synchronization process which will get your wallet up and running in minutes.
+Adding the current ok-blockchain to your local Okcash data directory speeds up the synchronization process which will get your wallet up and running in minutes.

 ### How to use the ok-blockchain to sync your OK wallet